Codium-ai/AlphaCodium/README.md

 ```

 ### Solving a new problem (CodeContest format)
-To solve a custom problem with AlphaCodium, first create a json file that includes the CodeContest problem fields, and then from the root folder run:
+To solve a custom problem with qodo Flow, first create a json file that includes the CodeContest problem fields, and then from the root folder run:
 ```
 python -m alpha_codium.solve_my_problem \
 --my_problem_json_file /path/to/my_problem.json